History of Liverpool.

-Discover there is more to Liverpool history than the slave trade, Irish immigration and The Beatles!
-This history of Liverpool website is perfect for schools and local Liverpool history study.
+Discover there is more to Liverpool's history than the slave trade, Irish immigration and The Beatles!
+This website is perfect for schools and anyone interested in local history study.

-Over 2021 new KS2 / KS3 school teaching resources are being added to this site.
-Ideal for teaching local history.
+During 2021 new KS2 / KS3 school teaching resources are being added to this site.
+Ideal for teaching local Liverpool history.
 Free lesson materials, PowerPoints, worksheets, quizzes, activities and image galleries all in one place.

-Carve a name for yourself in Stone Age Liverpool.
+Carve a name for yourself in Stone Age Merseyside.

 Free Stone Age Teaching Material

 - KS2 Friendly facts about the Stone Age.
 (Differentiated for reading ability)

 - A gallery of Stone Age photos (Great quality and easy to browser and copy from)

 - Stone Age Teaching Resources (Differentiated Worksheets) and Powerpoints.
 With simple text and large interesting images to stimulate discussion.

 - Huge Collection of Quizzes and Learning Activities (Stone Age Wordsearch, Matching & Sequencing Neolithic Tools, Animal Paintings, Archeology Fact-Finding etc...)